 Findings: Effects of Cannabis on Cirrhosis

 Research regarding cannabis and its potential impact on cirrhosis and other chronic liver diseases is complex.
-The two major cannabinoids found in cannabis, tetrahydrocannabinol (THC) and cannabidiol (CBD) bind with or influence the cannabinoid receptors (CB1 and CB2) of the endocannabinoid system within the body.
-Previous studies had actually implicated action of CB1 in the progression of cirrhosis, fibrosis, and other liver diseases.
-However, CB2 receptor activation has shown beneficial effects on alcoholic fatty liver, hepatic inflammation, liver injury, regeneration and fibrosis and CBD has.
-Therefore, research suggests that using cannabis to selectively activate the CB2 receptor offers therapeutic potential for cirrhosis and other liver diseases (Mallat, et al., 2011).
+Cannabinoids found in cannabis bind with or influence the cannabinoid receptors (CB1 and CB2) of the body’s endocannabinoid system and some studies had actually implicated action of CB1 in the progression of cirrhosis, fibrosis, and other liver diseases6.
+However, CB2 receptor activation has shown beneficial effects on alcoholic fatty liver, hepatic inflammation, liver injury, regeneration, and fibrosis.
+Therefore, research suggests that using cannabis to selectively activate the CB2 receptor may offer therapeutic potential for cirrhosis and other liver diseases4.

 Cannabis may also serve helpful in managing symptoms associated with cirrhosis.
-Cannabis has long been known to limit or prevent nausea and vomiting from a variety of causes (Sharkey, Darmani & Parker, 2014) (Parker, et al., 2015).
-In addition, if cirrhosis patients are suffering from a loss of appetite, medical marijuana has demonstrated effective at increasing appetite and stabilizing body weight (Beal, et al., 1995).
+Cannabinoids has long been known to limit or prevent nausea and vomiting from a variety of causes5.
+In addition, if cirrhosis patients are suffering from a loss of appetite, medical marijuana has demonstrated effective at increasing appetite and stabilizing body weight1.

 States That Have Approved Medical Marijuana for Cirrhosis